bioinfo-tsukuba/scRecounter/README.md

     * via STARsolo with a subset of reads
       * assess fraction of valid barcodes
   * The STAR parameter setting with the highest fraction of valid barcodes is used for the full STAR run
-    * What to do if there is a tie?
   * STAR run with selected parameters
     * All final count tables are "published" to the output directory